Indie Developer Is Giving Away Free Download Codes For Its Last Wii U Game

 It's an incredible gesture, and another show of the community — both fans and devs — coming together to celebrate the Wii U and 3DS to share titles and memories that make these platforms unique.

-Ultra Dolphin Revolution has nine games on the Wii U eShop, some of which are upgraded version of their previous titles.
-Man of the titles inspired by classic NES platformers in both gameplay and visual style.
+Ultra Dolphin Revolution has ten games on the Wii U eShop, some of which are upgraded versions of their previous releases.
+Many of the titles are inspired by classic NES platformers in both gameplay and visual style.
+(Editor's note: we previously miscounted Ultra Dolphin Revolutions games on the Wii U eShop and have updated this article since)

 As well as giving away codes for its game, Ultra Dolphin Revolution also commissioned an amazing piece of art to celebrate its titles on the Wii U. The piece by game artist and illustrator Sapphire Wong is nothing short of lovely.

-Note: Update: Well, it seems like we opened the floodgates!
-Ultra Dolphin Revolution has confirmed that it's run out of codes for now, but fear not, the developer is going to try and get some more to give away to you lovely Wii U fans.
-(Thanks to Sunsy for the heads up!)